slcorp/RTView-ClearBlade/README.md

 ## Achieved Goals
 In this RTView-ClearBlade project you will have achieved the following:
-* Shown how easy it is to display ClearBlade topics in graphical and highly configurable displays in the Cloud.
+* Seen how easy it is to display ClearBlade topics in graphical and highly configurable displays in the Cloud.
-* Conveyed the structure of the simple node program used to send data to RTView, subscribing to topics of interest.
+* Launched the simple node program used to send data to RTView, subscribing to topics of interest.
-* Allowed the users to view or enhance the sample RTView displays or create new displays.
+* Seen how users are able to view or enhance the sample RTView displays or create new displays.

 **Feel free to experiment with, modify or enhance this project, and share your experience, comments and suggestions with us.
 Please fork this repo and submit a pull request for any changes you would like to suggest.**